ucan-wg/spec/README.md

 Delegation is the act of granting another principal (the delegate) the capability to use a resource that another has (the delegator).
 This MUST be proven by a "witness", which is either the signature of the owning principal, or a UCAN that has access to that capability in its capability scope.

-Each direct delegation leaves of the action at the same level, or diminishes it.
+Each direct delegation leaves the action at the same level, or diminishes it.
 The only exception is in "rights amplification", where a delegation MAY be proven by one-or-more witnesses of different types, if part of the resource's semantics.

 Note that delegation is a seperate concept from invocation [§2.8](#28-invocation).
 Delegation is the act of granting a capability to another, not the act of using it (invocation) which has additional requirements.